Inapproximability of Diameter in super-linear time: Beyond the 5/3 ratio: Introduction

+The program of fine-grained complexity aims to match fine-grained algorithms (where the precise running time matters more than the membership to some robust complexity class) with tight conditional lower bounds under well-established assumptions.
+These assumptions are said \emph{problem-centric}.
+They rely on the fact that we have been collectively unable to ``meaningfully'' improve over the brute-force or textbook algorithms for some important problems.
+Then perhaps such improvements are impossible, or at least they are currently out of reach.
+A fine-grained reduction from one of these central problems to our problem of interest $\Pi$ tells us that improving on $\Pi$ would result in a major breakthrough.

+The three main hypotheses are based on \textsc{SAT}, \textsc{3-SUM}, and \textsc{All-Pairs Shortest-Paths}.
+One might think that \textsc{All-Pairs Shortest-Paths} is a better starting point for a reduction to~\textsc{Diameter}.
+Surprisingly it happens that \textsc{SAT} is.
+We will now focus on conditional lower bounds for~\textsc{Diameter}, so we will only define the hypothesis based on \textsc{SAT}.
+For more on fine-grained complexity, we refer the interested reader to the survey of Vassilevska Williams~\cite{WilliamsSurvey}.

-The current conditional lower bounds are subsumed by two results.
-Unless the Strong Exponential Time Hypothesis\footnote{That is, the assumption that for every $\varepsilon > 0$, there is an integer $k$ such that \textsc{$k$-SAT} cannot be solved in time $(2-\varepsilon)^n$ on $n$-variable instances.}~\cite{Impagliazzo01} (SETH for short) fails, any $(3/2 - \delta)$-approximation for sparse, unweighted, undirected \textsc{Diameter}, with $\delta > 0$, requires time $n^{2 - o(1)}$~\cite{Roditty13}, and any $(5/3 - \delta)$-approximation requires time $n^{3/2 - o(1)}$~\cite{Li20}.
+The Strong Exponential Time Hypothesis (SETH, for short) asserts that for every $\varepsilon > 0$, there is an integer $k$ such that \textsc{$k$-SAT} cannot be solved in time $(2-\varepsilon)^n$ on $n$-variable instances~\cite{Impagliazzo01}.
+The first SETH-based lower bound for a polynomial-time solvable graph problem was precisely on unweighted undirected \textsc{Diameter}~\cite{Roditty13}.
+The authors show that, unless the SETH fails, any $(3/2 - \delta)$-approximation for sparse unweighted undirected \textsc{Diameter}, with $\delta > 0$, requires time $n^{2 - o(1)}$.
+Backurs et al.~\cite{Backurs18} show under the same assumption that, for every $k \geqslant 3$, any $((5k-7)/(3k-4) - \delta)$-approximation for sparse unweighted directed \textsc{Diameter}, with $\delta > 0$, requires time $n^{1+\frac{1}{k-1} - o(1)}$, and that any $(5/3 - \delta)$-approximation for sparse weighted undirected \textsc{Diameter} requires time $n^{3/2 - o(1)}$.
+Li~\cite{Li20} improves on these results showing that, unless the SETH fails, any $(5/3 - \delta)$-approximation for unweighted undirected \textsc{Diameter} requires time $n^{3/2 - o(1)}$.

-Since a $5/3$-approximation of \textsc{Diameter} running in near-linear time would be consistent with the current knowledge, even in weighted directed graphs, Rubinstein and Vassilevska Williams \cite{Rubinstein19} and Li~\cite{Li20} ask for such an algorithm or some lower bounds with a ratio closer to~2.
+Since a $5/3$-approximation of \textsc{Diameter} running in near-linear time was consistent with the current knowledge, even in weighted directed graphs, Rubinstein and Vassilevska Williams \cite{Rubinstein19} and Li~\cite{Li20} ask for such an algorithm or some lower bounds with a ratio closer to~2.
 We give an evidence that, at least for weighted directed graphs, no such algorithm is possible.
 More precisely, our contribution is the following.